MuhammadHussain06/ai-inference-overhead-harness/README.md

 `UVICORN_WORKERS=3` (set in `docker-compose.yml`; the Dockerfile's own default is `1`, so compose's override is what actually runs at benchmark time).
-Each worker process handles requests concurrently, while `n_jobs=1` keeps any single `predict_proba` call single-threaded — the two settings control different axes (inter-request vs. intra-model parallelism) and aren't in tension on the pinned 3-core range.
+Each worker process handles requests concurrently, while `n_jobs=1` (plus the BLAS-level thread-count env vars in the Dockerfile) keeps any single `predict_proba` call single-threaded — the two settings control different axes (inter-request vs. intra-model parallelism) and aren't in tension on the pinned 3-core range.

 **transaction-service:** `eclipse-temurin:21-jdk-alpine` build → `21-jre-alpine` run · port `8080` · cores `3-5` · 3.0 CPU / 3G RAM limit (1.0 / 1G reserved)